-Content and application of skills in advanced nursing practice necessary to complete a comprehensive client history and perform a physical and psychological assessment of signs and symptoms, pharmacological and pathophysiologic changes, and psychosocial variations in the young adultgerontological client.
+Content and application of skills in advanced nursing practice necessary to complete a comprehensive client history and perform a physical and psychological assessment of signs and symptoms, pharmacological and pathophysiologic changes, and psychosocial variations in the young adult- gerontological client.

 Prerequisites: NUR 515 or permission of the Nursing Department chair.
+Basic physical assessment course

+Prerequisites: NUR 515 or permission of the Nursing Department chair.
 Basic physical assessment course within the past 5 years or successful performance on a physical assessment examination with a grade of 85% or better.

-NUR 580 The Advanced Nursing Management of the Acutely III Adult-Gerontology SH Populations
+NUR 580 The Advanced Nursing Management of the Acutely Ill Adult-Gerontology Populations 2 SH